andre-st/goodreads-toolbox/README.md

 ## dict/

 Some programs use dictionaries.
-You can point these programs to a specific dictionary file in this folder.
+You can point these programs to an alternative dictionary-file in this folder.
 [Learn more](dict/README.md)